Announcing the Whitespace newsletter and a Patreon

 The common thread is that it doesn’t really make sense to be paid for any of these specific things, and I’ve always done all of them for free.
 But I’ve come to realize there are people who wish to support me in continuing to do these general kinds of things—whether related to cryptocurrency, Wikipedia, or something else—and who would like to help me make this a more sustainable part of my life.

-For that reason, I’ve created a Patreon for those who want to support me in continuing to devote a lot of my time to this type of work.
+For that reason, I’ve created a Substack for those who want to support me in continuing to devote a lot of my time to this type of work.
 I would love to be able to continue focusing solely on this work for a little while longer without also having to worry as much about having zero income.
 It would also be enormously cool if this support would allow me to be a little more creative in how my next job is structured, such that I have more time to continue focusing on what I find really meaningful, but I’ll see how it goes.

 For those who’ve been following me and my work, there will be no real change to what I’ve already been doing.
 Web3 is Going Just Great will continue to be independent and ad-free.
 I will continue my policy of not accepting payment to influence my work, be it by running sponsored posts or not covering events that might reflect poorly on an individual or organization.